Startups, Technology, and Venture Capital

 So where does Venture Capital come in?

 Venture capital enables startups to grow quickly.
 Since fast growth comes at a cost, and most businesses don't internally generate enough money to fuel their expansion, venture capital fulfils this need for growth capital.
-Venture Capitalists are always on a lookout for highly scalable businesses that can give them an opportunity to increase their investment multifold.
+Venture Capitalists are always on the lookout for highly scalable businesses that can allow them to increase their investment multifold.
 But this quick growth comes with a risk.
 Most startups fail to turn the initial promise into sustainable businesses.
 Venture capitalists understand the risks of startup investment, and hence they invest in multiple startups to hedge their bets.

 What about the internet and related tech?